MatMoul/g810-led-resources/README.md

 You can share your profile in profiles directory.

 ## Dumps :</br>
-For new keyboards, add your dump in wireshark_dumps directory.
+For new keyboards, add your dump in dumps directory.